sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-1.md

 If you say: "well my code doesn't look like that", then you will need to start writing code that looks like `Sorted`.
 Move your logic into [pure](https://betterprogramming.pub/what-is-a-pure-function-3b4af9352f6f) helper functions.
 I know this is hard - don't give up.
 Those pure functions are easier to test.
 The more logic you are able to move there, the more logic you can test easily.

-Actually, I lied.
+> Quick Tip: Put your tests as close as possible to your source code.
+In Rust, for example, we can put our tests in __the same file as our logic__.
+This is amazing!
+Things related to each other should be close to each other.

+Back to topic.
+You know what?
+I lied!!
 The C# example above will fail.
-Why?
 See, in C#, arrays are only considered equal if you give it the **same array twice, not if you have two arrays with the same content**.
 This being the default is ... slightly questionable.

 But even outside of tests, in your runtime code, you will want to compare equality all over the place.
 I cannot understate how much of a fundamental language feature is missing here.
 Seriously. <!-- make it a joke? -->

 What are our options?
 Code up a new for loop each time we want to compare two arrays?
 That's just infuriating!
 Adding `Equals` implementations to your classes?
 That's error prone!
 Even if your IDE can generate that once, how do you know that anyone modifying the class will not forget to update that method?

+Calling an external method?
+Won't work if the array is inside another class you don't control, for example in another List.
+Furthermore, it will only work in specific circumstances, for example it won't work for nested arrays.

 My rule of thumb, coming from a UX Design standpoint and professional experience, is this:
 If it's possible to 'forget' to do a thing, someone WILL forget to do that sooner or later.
 That's just how humans work.
-Gosh, I just wish I had a computer that would automatically take care of such repetitive tasks for me[!](https://eev.ee/blog/2016/12/01/lets-stop-copying-c/)
+Gosh, I just wish I had [some kind of machine]((https://eev.ee/blog/2016/12/01/lets-stop-copying-c/)) that would automatically take care of such simple repetitive tasks for me!

 #### The Code Solution